 Marissa Nadeau is from the town of Brookfield, Connecticut, and has lived along the East Coast her entire life.
 Transferring from a university down in South Carolina to one in Connecticut, Marissa ended up receiving her Bachelor of Arts from New York University, majoring in Art History with a double minor in Italian and Creative Writing (2016).
 She has interned in galleries and non-profits throughout the Chelsea neighborhood of NYC, most notably C24 Gallery and The Kitchen; she helped expand their social media platforms and fell in love with curatorial work by getting the chance to work closely with the team’s curator and contemporary artists.
 Marissa had the opportunity to study in Florence, Italy, for a semester (2015), which allowed her to adopt a global perspective of museums and the art market.
 She uprooted her East Coast ties and moved to the San Francisco Bay Area to follow her passion to pursue curatorial work, hoping to pass on her passion of the arts to future generations.

-2018 update: Marissa is president of the Museum Studies Graduate Association.
-This summer she completed an exhibition curating and development internship at the University of California, San Francisco libraries.
+2020 update: Marissa served as president of the Museum Studies Graduate Association.
+In summer 2018 she completed an exhibition curating and development internship at the University of California, San Francisco libraries.
+She returned to Connecticut and in Summer 2020 accepted a paid position in marketing at the Mattatuck Museum in Waterbury, CT.

 Michael Reyes was born and raised in El Paso, Texas.
 He attended the University of Texas at El Paso (UTEP) where he received his Bachelor’s Degree in English and American Literature with a minor in Museum Studies.
 He interned at the C.L.
 Sonnichsen Special Collections Department that is located at the university.
 At his internship, he helped curate an exhibition, ASARCO in El Paso: A Visual History of Industry on the Border, showcasing its effect on the border community in the past and present.
 He accepted a summer job at the department where he rehoused and produced finding aids for multiple manuscript collections that are relevant to the Southwest and border region.
 Michael also accepted an internship at the El Paso Museum of Art where he was under the guidance of the registrar.
 At the museum, he helped in the instillation and de-instillation of exhibits, rehoused artifacts, made condition reports, assist in the photography of the permanent collection, and assisted various departments when needed.
 Michael found his passion in the proper handling, labeling, storage, and display requirements for objects at the museum.
 Michael relocated to San Francisco to pursue his Master’s Degree in Museum Studies.
 He is excited to experience and work with local museums and to be a representative of upbringing on the border of Texas and Mexico.